znuny/manual/source/releases/installupdate/update/update-7.0.rst

 - Znuny LTS 6.5.x

 to perform the update.
-We do not support direct updates from any version of Znuny LTS 6.5.
+We do not support direct updates from any version before Znuny LTS 6.5.

 IMPORTANT: The base settings have been changed to reflect the new product name.
 This means, that you may either switch to the new user znuny and new base dir /opt/znuny, or keep your old settings.
 If you decied to change, you'll need to create the new user, and modify your Config.pm setings before continuing.
 This upgrading instruction now uses <HOME_DIR> and <APP_USER>